 This handsome building in red and white with a tall tower on its North East corner was the erstwhile Telegraph office.
-All incoming mails, to Bengal, were sorted here.
+All incoming posts, to Bengal, were sorted here.
 This meant all the letters that could not find their destination remained in this building, giving it the name – Dead Letter Building.
 The building is still being used by Indian postal department, though the GPO is at a stone’s throw away distance from Dead Letter Building.
 I wonder what they are doing with all the old undelivered letters – I am sure there must be a lot of history buried in those letters.

 Located at South East corner of Dalhousie square, this building was built between 1873-76.